memgraph/docs/products/memgraph/v0.15.0/tutorials/backpacking-through-europe.md

 or from the neighboring countries.
 Every edge has an `eu_border` property to indicate whether the EU border needs to be crossed to reach the other city.
 The index lists the cheapest and most attractive hostel from each city.
-The hostel name can be accessed via the `cheapest_hostel` parameter, and it's website is stored in `hostel_url`.
+The hostel name can be accessed via the `cheapest_hostel` parameter, and its website is stored in `hostel_url`.
 The city nodes also contain parameters for tourist information such as `local_currency`, `local_currency_code`, and `total_USD`.